✰My Cameras✰

 1976 Pentax K1000 with 28mm f2.8

 Has a broken lightmeter and the neck strap from my Maxxum 3000i.
 I picked this up off of FB marketplace for about 100 bucks (AUD) as my first mechanical film camera!
-It originally came with a cheap 70-210mm zoom but i shortly bought this 28mm prime.
+It originally came with a cheap 70-210mm zoom but i bought this 28mm prime shortly after.

 1983 Nikon L35 AF